 One of the major reasons commercial buildings look at renovation is the design of the HVAC systems themselves.
 Cooling towers are separate structures, rather than an integral part of a compact cooling unit.
 The separate parts of a cooling unit can be rebuilt or replaced.

 So how will a HVAC company approach renovation?
 How can you be assured that renovation is needed?

 The first step to determining what renovations may be needed in the HVAC system is to conduct a thorough analysis of how the current system is working.
 What should the existing equipment accomplish as far as cooling?
 Are there deficiencies in performance in a component of the system?
 For example, the cooling towers may not be delivering the condenser water temperature needed to reject heat.
 This then means the building temperatures are difficult to maintain.

 The condition of the overall system is one factor.
 If there are signs that many parts of the system are in poor condition, then replacement would be the better choice.
 At the same time, in a commercial setting, often only one aspect of the system is demonstrating issues.
 This means renovation could save a considerable amount of money.

 Once the condition of the system has been assessed there are still two other factors to consider before deciding whether an HVAC renovation is the best choice.
-1) Are the front-end savings of renovating enough to justify continuing to use older equipment, more likely to break down than new equipment?
+1) Are the front-end savings of renovating enough to justify continuing to use older equipment or more likely to break down than new equipment?
 2) Would the loss of long-term savings erase the front-end savings in a few years?

 Front-End Savings on an HVAC Renovation

 When it is possible to replace only a portion of an HVAC system, there will be a cost savings over the expense of replacing the entire system.
-When costing out a new system versus replacing components, it is important to factor in when the parts that aren't slated for replacement might need to be addressed.
+When pricing out a new system versus replacing components, it is important to factor in when the parts that aren’t slated for replacement might need to be addressed.
 If these renovations are potentially several years out, then the cost savings at this time could be well worth it.